Gaurav0502/Chatbot-Yes-No-Answering/README.md

     </tr>
 </table>

+For entity extraction, Named Entity Recognition(NER) model from spacy was used with fine-tuning the above mentioned entities using Transfer Learning.

 ### Question Answering
 Having acquired the intent and entities, now we answer the question from a knowledge-base or a database.
 For this chatbot, the types of answers are as follows:

 1. Yes
 2. No
 3. Seems like an error occurred while answering question.

+Since, the knowledge of the chatbot was confined to a dataset, the questions were answering by querying a Pandas DataFrame.

 ### Deployment using Flask
 Having a fully functional chatbot, the next task is to integrate it with the web application.
 The major steps involved in deploying a chatbot are as follows: